FIWARE/tutorials.NGSI-v2/docs/index.md

 ### JQ <img src="https://jqlang.github.io/jq/jq.png" align="left"  height="30" width="30" style="border-right-style:solid; border-right-width:10px; border-color:transparent; background: transparent">

-[jq](https://jqlang.github.io/jq/ jq is a lightweight and flexible command-line JSON processor which can be used to format the JSON responses received from the context broker and other FIWARE components.
+[jq](https://jqlang.github.io/jq/) is a lightweight and flexible command-line JSON processor which can be used to format the JSON responses received from the context broker and other FIWARE components.
 More information about how to use jq can be found [here](https://www.digitalocean.com/community/tutorials/how-to-transform-json-data-with-jq)

 ## Data models